ToolJet/ToolJet/docs/versioned_docs/version-3.0.0-LTS/setup/digitalocean.md

 ## Deploying ToolJet Database

-If you intend to use this feature, you'd have to set up and deploy PostgREST server which helps querying ToolJet Database.
+To use ToolJet Database, you'd have to set up and deploy PostgREST server which helps querying ToolJet Database.
-You can learn more about this feature [here](/docs/tooljet-database).
+You can learn more about this feature [here](../tooljet-db/tooljet-database).

 Follow the steps below to deploy ToolJet Database on DigitalOcean: